-Computers and electronic products remained California’s largest exports, accounting for 33.5 percent of all California exports to Canada.
-Exports of agricultural products and food manufactures from California to Canada totaled $3.72 billion.
-Transportation equipment and chemicals continuing to be strong export sectors as well totaling $1.3 billion and $866 million, respectively.
-California imports from Canada were composed of transportation equipment, food manufactures, chemicals, and oil and gas.
+Computers and electronic products remained California’s largest exports, accounting for $5.06 billion.
+Exports of agricultural products and transportation equipment from California to Canada totaled $2.7 billion and $2.4 billion, respectively.
+Processed Foods totaled $1.6 billion.
+California imports from Canada were composed of transportation equipment, processed foods, chemicals, and oil and gas.

 According to the Canadian government, nearly $2 billion worth of goods and services crosses the Canada-U.S. border daily, which is the equivalent of over $1 million traded every minute.
 Two-way trade with Canada supports an estimated 1,166,100 jobs in California.
 Nearly 1.8 million people visit California from Canada, spending nearly $2 billion.